tybens/leilanibender.com/blog/content/logs/donation_log_2020.md

 weight = 1
 +++

 The path to earn-to-give effective altruism is one of normalizing donating, not one of character development.
 Donations converted to CAD, if I donated through an organization that distributes to other charities, the charaties that will be spending the money are listed.
-In 2020 I earned less than six figures.

 ### Breakdown